mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/README.md

 2. Navigate to the [‘Classroom Challenge Projects’](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/discussions/categories/classroom-challenge-projects) category.
 3. Click ‘New discussion’ <img width="101" height="33" alt="newdiscussion" src="https://github.com/user-attachments/assets/b75cf8a5-a04f-4c5c-9cb6-b1f27418dfdb" />

-4. Use your program or class name to title the discussion board.
+4. Use your institution name and program or class name to title the discussion board.
+(For example, "MIT Intro to Robotics Fall 2026 Section 001").
 5. Provide information about the program or class in the body.
 Provide enough information for students and MathWorks staff to easily identify the correct board for your program or class.
 If your program or class has different sections or is recurring, please provide information about the specific section, term, or year (as appropriate).
 6. Click ‘Start discussion’<img width="101" height="29" alt="startdiscussion" src="https://github.com/user-attachments/assets/567af161-c4a8-4b43-883b-6fb40383b465" />